zhuolingli/FewVS/README.md

 ```

 ## Acknowlegements
-Part of the code refers to [SMKD](https://github.com/HL-hanlin/SMKD), [BML](https://github.com/ZZQzzq/BML), and [this repo](https://github.com/sachit-menon/classify_by_description_release).
+Part of the code refers to [SMKD](https://github.com/HL-hanlin/SMKD), [BML](https://github.com/ZZQzzq/BML), [FewTURE](https://github.com/mrkshllr/FewTURE), and [this repo](https://github.com/sachit-menon/classify_by_description_release).
 Please check them for more details and features.

 ## Citation
-When using code within this repository, please refer the following [paper](https://arxiv.org/abs/2108.12104) in your publications:
+If you find this repository useful, please consider giving us a star ⭐ and cite our work.
 ```
 @inproceedings{li2024fewvs,
   title={FewVS: A Vision-Semantics Integration Framework for Few-Shot Image Classification},